namberino/nimble/README.md

 }
 ```

 NIMBLE is a dynamically typed programming language, featuring C-like syntax with class support and C++ inheritance syntax.
-It has a very "*fun*" syntax (because the function key word is *fun*)
+It has a very "*fun*" syntax (because the function keyword is *fun*)

 # Requirements